yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### Can you give an example of a curry function and why this syntax offers an advantage?

 Currying is a pattern where a function with more than one parameter is broken into multiple functions that, when called in series, will accumulate all of the required parameters one at a time.
 This technique can be useful for making code written in a functional style easier to read and compose.
-It's important to note that for a function to be curried, it needs to start out as one function, then broken out into a sequence of functions that each take one parameter.
+It's important to note that for a function to be curried, it needs to start out as one function, then broken out into a sequence of functions that each accepts one parameter.

 ```js
 function curry(fn) {